ibm-cloud-docs/vmwaresolutions/vmonic/trbl_zerto_vra.md

 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:support: data-reuse='support'}

-# Zerto VRA visible on ESXi host in the vCenter console after Zerto is uninstalled
+# Why are Zerto VRAs visible on the ESXi host in the vCenter console after Zerto is uninstalled?
 {: #trbl_zerto_vra}
 {: troubleshoot}
 {: support}